 Through a partnership with ShopRite and Philabundance, we access the Greater Philadelphia Food Bank.
 Whole Foods Market in Plymouth Meeting supplies produce and baked goods twice a week as a member of the Philabundance “Grocers Against Hunger” program.
 North Light volunteers pick up a wide variety of food and household goods from Target We also receive support from over 20 faith-based organizations, schools, Villanova University, businesses and individuals.

-Fresh-grown produce from our Teens 4 Good urban farm and a collaboration with the Church of Saint Asaph through “Share the Harvest” increase the amount of fresh produce provided to FISH participants.
+A collaboration with the Church of Saint Asaph through “Share the Harvest” increases the amount of fresh produce provided to FISH participants.
 City Harvest helps community residents learn how to prepare nourishing recipes.

 The food cupboard is open for food distribution on: